benschweizer/entropy/README.md

 entropy
 =======
 Entropy is a password generator.
 It generates two kinds of passwords:
-i) low entropy passwords that humans can easily remember and ii) high entropy passwords as commonly used in stored sessions.
+  1. low entropy passwords that humans can easily remember
+  1. high entropy passwords as commonly used in stored sessions
+  1. high entropy passwords also using special characters

 http://tools.sickos.org/entropy/